AjNavneet/BERT-Text-Classification-MultiClass/readme.md

 4. **config.py**: Contains project configurations.

-5. **Engine.py**: The main file to run the entire project, which trains the model and saves it in the output folder.
+5. **Engine.py**: The main file to run the entire project, training the model and saving it in the output folder.

----

-## Key Concepts Explored

-1. Understanding the business problem.
-2. Introduction to pre-trained models.
-3. Understanding how BERT works.
-4. Data preparation for the BERT model.
-5. Removing spaces and digits.
-6. Punctuation removal.
-7. BERT tokenization.
-8. Architecture of the BERT model.
-9. Creating a data loader for the BERT model.
-10. Building the BERT model.
-11. Training the pre-trained BERT model using GPU or CPU.
-12. Making predictions on new text data.

 ---